Louisiana Voodoo: French and Spanish Louisiana

 In the Mississippi River Valley, Native American groups like the Natchez, Caddo, and Choctaw remained present throughout the colonial period and into the 19th century, where they operated as trading partners of the Europeans.
 Close contact between Africans and Native Americans may have helped to preserve African traditional beliefs due to a shared view of the world as being populated by spirits.
 Certain indigenous plants that were used by the Natives, like sassafras and devil's shoestring, were incorporated into Louisiana's African-derived herbal lore.

-The enslaved community quickly outnumbered white European colonists who emigrated there.
-The French colony was not a stable society when the enslaved sub-Saharan Africans arrived, and the newly arrived sub-Saharan Africans dominated the slave community.
-According to a census of 1731–1732, the ratio of enslaved sub-Saharan Africans to European settlers was more than two to one.
-A relatively small number of colonists were planters and slaveholders, owners of sugar plantations with work that required large labor forces.
-Because the Africans were held in large groups relatively isolated from interaction with whites, their preservation of African indigenous practices and culture was enabled.
-In northern Louisiana and other European colonies in the American South, enslaved families were usually divided; large numbers of African slaves who were once closely related by family or community were sent to different plantations.
-However, in southern Louisiana, families, cultures, and languages were kept more intact than in the north.
-This allowed the cultural traditions, languages, and religious practices of the enslaved to continue there.

 Under the French and Spanish colonial governments, Voodoo did not experience strong persecution; there are no records of the Catholic Church waging "anti-superstition campaigns" against the religion in Louisiana.
 Voodoo was largely tolerated by the authorities throughout the 18th century and there was only one recorded case of Voodoo practitioners being prosecuted during the colonial period.
-This was the Gris-Gris Case of 1773, in which a group of enslaved men were arrested, accused of making poisonous gris-gris and plotting to kill their master and plantation owner.
+This was the Gris-Gris Case of 1773, in which a group of enslaved men was arrested, accused of making poisonous gris-gris and plotting to kill their master and plantation owner.
 In this case, it seems that it was the act of rebellion against the slave-owners, rather than the practice of Voodoo, that principally concerned the authorities.